victoriasuarez97/victoriasuarez97/README.md

 I started my journey as a developer on 2019 and currently, I specialize on React ⚛️💖 </br>

-I'm always willing to learn new things and create cool projects.
+I'm always up to learn new technologies and create cool projects!

 ## Next Goal